amacki3/yt-scripts/README.md

 This is a repository of codes used in my 5th year MPhys project to investigate missing baryons in Large scale structure.
 The code is in python and depends on yt, numpy and matplotlib.

-Convds.py was provided by Britton Smith, filament.py was also provided but has been modified.
+Convds.py was provided by Britton Smith, the version of filament.py is a modified script of which the original also originates from Britton Smith.

 There are known issues:
   Currently many of the parallel modules are broken due to some form of bug with yt parallal_analysis_interface,